Detailed guides to painful problems, treatments & more

 We are “bags of mostly water”

-The point the aliens were trying to make was that humans are mostly water — and everyone knows that, right?
-More specifically, and less widely known, is that our water is contained in flexible membranes.
-A bag.
-The “sack” is made of our connective tissue, intricate layers of a substance somewhat like Saran Wrap that literally holds us together.
-We have more connective tissue than anything else.12
+The main point the aliens were trying to make was that humans are mostly water — and everyone knows that, right?
+More specifically, and less well known, is that our water really is contained in flexible membranes, like a bag.
+Or bags, rather — we are like balloon animals: just a bunch of shaped balloons all smushed together and nested inside each other.
+Water balloons.

-This is entirely how plants stand up.
+Hydrostatic pressure is entirely how plants stand up.
 Spinach has no spine, no bones at all, but it still manages to stand up.
 Unless you don’t water it, and then it wilts — no water, no pressure, no standing up.
-Speaking of sausages, of course there is one part of the human body, the male human body specifically, that illustrates this principle perfectly.

 Our ten trillion cells manage to walk into a bar by applying two major physical principles: biotensegrity and hydrostatic pressure.
 Our cells build tough membranes to tightly surround compartments of pressurized water, they make rigid bones to act as spacers and points of leverage, and they arrange themselves in complex systems of muscle tissue in order to literally “pull” us into the vertical position and keep us there like a tent pole.

-Logic!
-That’s about all there is to it (so, not much, in case my sarcasm wasn’t clear).
 Here’s an amusing example of this sloppyness: a bit of junky science published in the Journal of Manipulative & Physiological Therapeutics in 2013, a study that compares two kinds of massage for shoulder pain, regular Swedish versus “tensegrity-based” massage (which I have literally never heard of since I started studying massage in 1997, even though it’s obvious what they think they mean).
 I smell a pet theory!
 “Tensegrity-based” massage is not actually a thing.
 There is no TBM® or standard definition.
 It means about as much as “anatomy-based.”
 Massage “based on the tensegrity principle” is wide open to interpretation to the point of absurdity.15

 This is about as legit as “tensegrity-based” therapy science gets.
+So not really at all.

 About Paul Ingraham